 Section 215.555, Florida Statutes, requires that companies report their losses from covered events for the Contract Year by filing a Proof of Loss Report, Form FHCF-L1A, no later than December 31st, and quarterly thereafter.
 Under certain circumstances, earlier reporting may be required.
-Loss reporting procedures are further clarified in the Contract and the Insurer Reporting Requirements and Responsibilities Rule, Rule 19-8.029, available online at www.sbafla.com/fhcf under "FHCF Rules."
+Loss reporting procedures are further clarified in the Contract, available online at www.sbafla.com/fhcf under "FHCF Rules."
 All loss reports are filed electronically using the FHCF Online Claims System (see the next section herein for details).

 Companies are required to report estimated incurred ground-up losses for covered policies on both an incurred basis and a paid basis.
-The FHCF will reimburse loss adjustment expense, limited to 5% of reimbursable losses, which will be calculated by the FHCF based on reported paid losses.
+The FHCF will reimburse the allowance for loss adjustment expense, limited to 10% of reimbursable losses, which will be calculated by the FHCF based on reported paid losses.
 Prior to reimbursement, a company's loss reports are reviewed and tested for reasonableness.
 As soon as practicable after receiving loss reports, the FHCF will determine and pay reimbursement amounts due to the insurer.
 Adjustments will be made, as necessary, following subsequent loss reports.
 Note that companies must submit a Detailed Claims Listing to support the losses reported in its first Proof of Loss Report submission for a specific hurricane that qualifies the company for reimbursement under that hurricane.
 Instructions for the Detailed Claims Listing, as well as other periodic due dates, are specified in the Contract Year Detailed Claims Listing Instructions, Form FHCF-DCL.